One repo. One runner. Zero infrastructure.

 First-party packs - a visibility lens

-Every fork ships the same 183 skills, but the dashboard shows only the small Core set by default - everything else is grouped into packs that stay hidden until you enable them.
+Every fork ships the same 61 skills, but the dashboard shows the Core, Evolution, and Basics packs by default - everything else is grouped into packs that stay hidden until you enable them.
 Enabling a pack reveals its skills across the sidebar and HQ; it's a per-browser preference, not a run switch.
 To put a skill on duty you still flip its own toggle.
 Nothing is downloaded: first-party packs are defined as data, derived from each skill's category.

 | Pack | What's in it |